harlan-zw/nuxt-site-config/README.md

 ## Background

 Site config is a general subset of configurations related to common site-wide settings.
+They are often used in many SEO and performance modules.
-For example, the site name, description, canonical URL and trailing slashes.
+Some examples are: site name, description, canonical URL and trailing slashes.

-Using site configuration is a common requirement in many Nuxt modules and apps.

 At the surface, most of this config is simple.
 However, some config is more complex, such as the site URL.
-The site URL can be inferred from the request headers, however what if we're prerendering pages?
+This URL can be inferred
+from the request headers, however, what if we're prerendering pages?
+Do we take into effect the base URL?

+Also,
+we may want some of this config to be powered by environment variables (e.g. staging, production environments), whereas maybe it's more appropriate to handle this config within runtime logic (multi-tenant app).

+Things start getting complicated.

-By creating a standard API for accessing config, we can provide intelligent defaults and powerful overrides.
-Allowing modules to better work together without slowing down end users.
+By creating a standard API for using site config, we make life easier for end users with less config, intelligent defaults and powerful overrides.
+Allowing modules to work better together.

 ## Features